-- Errors in setting up the instrument and reflective prism or in sighting the target will influence the additive distance constant.
-Be extremely careful to prevent such errors when performing these procedures. - Set up so that the instrument height and the target height are identical.
+Caution: Errors in setting up the instrument and reflective prism or in sighting the target will influence the additive distance constant.
+Be extremely careful to prevent such errors when performing these procedures.
+Set up so that the instrument height and the target height are identical.
 If a flat place is not available, use an automatic level to make sure the heights are identical.

-▶PROCEDURE Check
+PROCEDURE Check

-two points 100m apart can be selected.
+1. Find an area of flat ground where two points 100m apart can be selected.